Kalmani/csspriteLite/README.md

 # csSpriteLite

-csSpriteLite is a standalone ans light script to animate sprites.
+csSpriteLite is a standalone and light script to animate sprites.

 ### Version
 1.0.0